feedbin/feedbin-api/content/extract-full-content.md

 The parts that you need are:

 - `username` your username
-- `signature` the HMAC signature of the URL you want to parse
+- `signature` the HMAC-SHA1 signature of the URL you want to parse
 - `base64_encoded_url` base64 encoded version of the URL you want to parse

 The URL is base64 encoded to avoid any issues in the way different systems encode URLs.
 It must use the [RFC 4648](https://tools.ietf.org/html/rfc4648#section-5) url-safe variant with no newlines.